LeeMorinUCF/ECP3004S21/demo_12_PP_Ch_10_Read_Write/README.md

         total_pelts = total_pelts + int(data.strip())

 print("Total number of pelts:", total_pelts)
 ```

+This script produces the following output.

 ```python
 Total number of pelts: 373
 ```

+We could perform any other calculations with the lines of data, as follows.

 ```python
 with open('hopedale.txt', 'r') as hopedale_file: